lammps/lammps/doc/src/Install_linux.rst

 <https://aur.archlinux.org/packages/lammps>`_, `lammps-beta
 <https://aur.archlinux.org/packages/lammps>`_ and `lammps-git
 <https://aur.archlinux.org/packages/lammps>`_.
 They respectively
-package the stable, patch and git releases.
+package the stable, feature, and git releases.

 To install, you will need to have the git package installed.
 You may use any of the above names in-place of lammps.